Seven Psychopaths: Plot

 Marty is an alcoholic writer in Los Angeles stuck on his new screenplay, Seven Psychopaths—he has the title, but not the title characters.
 His best friend Billy is a struggling actor who makes a living kidnapping dogs and collecting rewards for their safe return.
 Billy's partner-in-crime Hans is a religious man whose wife Myra has cancer.
 Billy wants to work with Marty as a screenwriting duo, but is too embarrassed to ask Marty directly.

 Billy shows Marty a newspaper story about "The Jack of Diamonds Killer", who leaves playing cards on his mafia victims, and Marty agrees to use him as one of the seven psychopaths.
 Billy also tells Marty a story he heard from a friend about "The Quaker", who stalked his daughter's killer for decades to drive him to suicide, but Marty is so drunk that he believes it was his own idea, leaving Billy frustrated.
-Billy puts an ad in the paper inviting psychopaths to share their stories with Marty, and Zachariah Rigby tells them about being half of a serial killer duo (with Maggie, his now-ex-lover) who killed other serial killers: the Texarkana Moonlight Murderer, the Cleveland Torso Killer, and the Zodiac killer.
+Billy puts an ad in the paper inviting psychopaths to share their stories with Marty, and Zachariah Rigby tells them about being half of a serial killer duo (with Maggie, his now-ex-lover) who killed other serial killers: the Texarkana Moonlight Murderer, the Cleveland Torso Murderer, and the Zodiac Killer.
 Zachariah implores Marty to include his phone number in the credits in the hope that Maggie will see the movie and seek him out again, and Marty agrees.
-He also comes up with a fourth psychopath: a former Viet Cong fighter who travels to the U.S. dressed as a priest, to take revenge on the soldiers responsible for killing his family in the Mỹ Lai massacre.
+He also comes up with a fourth psychopath: a former Viet Cong fighter who travels to the U.S. dressed as a priest, to take revenge on the soldiers responsible for killing his family in the My Lai massacre.

 Billy is sleeping with Angela, the girlfriend of gangster Charlie Costello, and he and Hans steal Bonny, Charlie's beloved Shih Tzu dog.
 Charlie's men, led by Paulo, track Hans to his hideout and threaten to kill him and Marty, but the Jack of Diamonds Killer arrives, kills Paulo's men, then leaves.
 Hans and Marty flee, but Charlie finds Myra at the hospital and kills her when she refuses to give up Hans.
 When Billy hears of Myra's death from Hans, he shoots Angela in retaliation.
 Charlie and Paulo break into Billy's house to discover dozens of packs of cards, and realize that Billy is the Jack of Diamonds Killer.